alphagov/govuk-developer-docs/source/manual/howto-checkout-and-commit-to-codecommit.html.md

         UseHttpPath = true
     ```

-## Clone a repository from CodeCommit

-1. In your shell, obtain AWS credentials and run `git clone` to clone the repository.

-    ```
-    gds aws govuk-tools-poweruser git clone <repository url>
-    ```

-    For example:

-    ```
-    gds aws govuk-tools-poweruser git clone codecommit::eu-west-2://govuk-replatform-test-app
-    ```

-> `git clone` on CodeCommit can sometimes be very slow initially.
-If `git
-> clone` appears to hang at `remote:` or `remote: Enumerating objects`, it's
-> worth waiting several minutes as it may start working.

 ## Find a repository in CodeCommit

 Repository names should exactly match those in GitHub.
 If you are unsure whether a given repository exists in CodeCommit, you can browse the available repositories.